-The Mental Health Act 2014 sets out your rights if you are receiving mental health services.
+The Mental Health and Wellbeing Act 2022 sets out your rights if you are receiving mental health services.

 Even if you are receiving compulsory treatment, the Act says you have the right to be involved in all decisions about your assessment, treatment and recovery.
 You should also be supported in making or participating in those decisions.
 Your views and preferences should be respected.